yuriyyakym/awai/docs/docs/scenario.md

 - **once** - run scenario only one time

 :::info Default strategy
 By default instant scenarios use `cyclic` strategy, whereas scenarios with trigger use `fork` strategy.
+Exceptionally, if a trigger is a plain promise, default strategy is `once`, but this is a very unlikely case.
 :::

 ## Examples